uberBuilder24/EZ-Game/README.md

 # EZ-Game
 ## Description
-We made Pygame easy-to-use!
+I made Pygame easy-to-use!
 Comes with window creation, sprite creation, sprite rendering, collision detections, and more!
-We made this library so we could shorten your 200 lines of code, to just 80 lines!
+I made this library so I could shorten your 200 lines of code, to just 80 lines!

 ## Documentation
 ### Installation